Brogis1/jax-cluster-setup/README.md

     <img src="img/image.png" alt="feature-solid" width="420"/>
   </div>

 Tested and working configuration for JAX with GPU on a cluster with NVIDIA driver 525 (CUDA 12.0 max).

+I made this because running JAX on a cluster with GPUs can be a huge pain.
+If the hardware is not up to date etc., you will get errors.
+They can come at imports or during runtime, so it is hard to debug.
+So I made this that for sure works with CUDA 12.0 and illustrates the pitfalls that even the smallest mismathces in version can fail the whole thing (e.g., it all runs but compilation takes millenea).

 ## Quick Start